 What is Content SEO?

-Content SEO is a marketing strategy that improves your website’s search ranking signals by reaching and driving web users to your site who are interested in the content you have published there.
+Content SEO is a marketing strategy that improves your website’s search ranking signals to reach and drive more search users to your site who are interested in the content published there.

-The specific content you include on pages influences which keywords each page will rank for, but earning links from credible sites to your pages will also improve external ranking signals, as well as elevate the overall credibility of your website domain for Google.
+The specific content you include on pages influences which search queries each page will rank for, but earning referral links from credible external sites to your website can also improve your site’s rankings, as well as elevate the overall credibility of your website domain for Google.

 Need content that generates leads for your B2B businesses?
 We Can Help